zulip/zulip/docs/documentation/user.md

 nav-bar.
 Visible tab contains an active class, this class is responsible for making data visible of current tab.

-A nice example would be **logging-out** feature which has diffrent instructions for all three platforms(android, desktop and web), available on `https://zulipchat.com/help/logging-out`.
+A nice example of this would be **logging-out** feature which has diffrent instructions for all three platforms(android, desktop and web), available on `https://zulipchat.com/help/logging-out`.

-Tab switcher elements are also used for the purpose of giving diffrent UI to features which only applies to a single platform as we have done for **deactivate-your-account** functionality which applies to desktop only.
+Tab switcher elements are also used for the purpose of giving diffrent UI to features which only applies to a single platform as we have done for **deactivate-your-account** functionality available on `https://zulipchat.com/help/deactivate-your-account` which applies to desktop only.

 ### Tips and warnings